mboleary/arch-ansible-test/README.md

 ```

 At this point, the system should be ready for use in the main playbook.
 It will have 2 users added; your user account, and a control user named `ansible`.
 Both of these users have root access via sudo, and the control user is only able to login using the ssh keys from the ansible host.

+### Ansible
+This collection is meant to broadly configure a bootstrapped system, meaning that these tasks will do basic maintenance, including updates, checking disk health, etc. These tasks are also responsible for installing packages to configure a system in a particular way.